After so many years in Europe, I’ve finally got to go to Rome.

 As I visited, I was astonished by every site, monument, statue and piazza.
 Rome was mind-blowing.

 The first three to four days I was a real tourist with my travel book, queuing to enter the main historical sites, listening to its audioguides and taking pictures when I had too (I did not want to look too much of a tourist).

 But then I decided to get lost in the city, to walk around, to discover Rome as one really should.
 The Romans were extremely welcoming and as they would see me young and alone they would talk to me.
 Some may even hit on me, but in a very charming and respectful way.
 I was living the dream: having amazing food everyday, practicing my little Italian with very nice people and absorbing this capital with my eyes in every street.

-The first days helped me as well to figure out many blocking points in my head, for instance, the constant fear of being hurt my a man.
+The first days helped me to figure out many of the blocking points in my head.
+For instance, the constant fear of being hurt my a man.
 As I spoke to one of my best friends on the phone one day, she said something very wise to me “sometimes you just have to live, without waiting for the perfect life, the perfect job or the perfect man.”
 She was so right, I was so scared of getting hurt and blaming it on me, so focused on trying to be perfect that I have forgotten about living.
 Her wise and loving words, combined with my moment alone in Rome woke me up and made me realize that I had to start living life at its fullest.
 I needed to chill.